Andrevitali/g8-2024-website/_pages/what-prompted-us.markdown

 To improve the freshness and therefore the reliability of our results, we have opted to restrict our analysis to reviews written from January 2019 onward.
 <br>
 <br>
-It is often said that big data tells the story of our social lives, capturing societal trends and behaviors.
+It is often said that big data are a proxy of our social lives, capturing societal trends and behaviors.
 The chart below, which illustrates the number of reviews by month, makes no exeption and several interesting insights can be observed:
 - There is a clear seasonal pattern in the number of reviews, with significantly fewer reviews posted during the winter months.